 Suppressing the patient's immune system

 Step 3: Allogeneic Transplant: The patient undergoes cytotoxic treatment where the harvested and processed bone marrow/Stem cells are transplanted into the patient using a central venous catheter.
 The liquid bone marrow/stem cells travel through the bloodstream of the patient into the different places inside the bones.
-The transplant offers a patient’s body with a tendency to create new blood cells in a process known as engraftment.
+The transplant offers a patient’s body a tendency to create new blood cells in a process known as engraftment.

-Step 4: Engraftment: In this process, the patient is under the close monitoring for the sign of the growth of new stem cells along with supportive care.
+Step 4: Engraftment: In this process, the patient is under close monitoring for the sign of the growth of new stem cells along with supportive care.